Singapore Grand Prix 2023: Its Schedule And Where To Watch It

 – When is the final race for the Singapore Grand Prix 2023?

-The main race of the Singapore Grand Prix 2023 will take place on Sunday, September 17 from 5:30 PM IST.
+The main race of the Singapore Grand Prix 2023 will take place on Sunday, September 17 from 8 PM SGT (7 PM BKT).

 – Who will be performing at the Singapore Grand Prix 2023 concert?